Introduction

 What are the main advantages of modern dental hygiene equipment over traditional tools?

-Modern dental hygiene equipment offers several key benefits including reduced treatment times, enhanced patient comfort, and more thorough cleaning results.
-Advanced instruments generate less discomfort whilst providing superior plaque and calculus removal compared to traditional hand instruments alone.
+Modern dental hygiene equipment offers several key benefits including reduced treatment times, enhanced patient comfort, and more efficient clinical workflows.
+Advanced instruments may reduce discomfort and can support effective plaque and calculus removal when selected appropriately for the patient's needs.
 Digital technology enables immediate diagnostics and better patient education opportunities.

 How do ultrasonic scalers differ from manual scaling instruments?